gearglow/ReptiliaWithATwist/The List.md

 "Lucky them," Elysia smirked, planting another kiss on Hermione's lips.

-"Ooh, nice barrel-roll from Izzy!"
+"Ooh, nice Immelmann from Izzy!"
 Luna gushed.

-For Izzy had narrowly dodged a hex from Krum as they rounded a hairpin turn.
+For Izzy had narrowly dodged a hex from Krum as they rounded a vertical hairpin turn.
 Anna took the chance to pull ahead, neck and neck with Fleur.
 Cedric lagged behind a bit; it seemed that he'd yet to recover from his net gambit.

 "Looks like quite the battle," Elysia said smugly.
 "Guess I got my wish after all."